Tuesday, 30 April

 Sunday, 14 April

 Wanting to know the city and the culture here in Tokyo, Japan I've made a point of tracking down and listening to a few of the experts who have come before.
 Edward Seidensticker is a major noted translator, academic, Japanese expert.
 He came to give a speech at the Foreign Correspondents' Club of Japan and it was a charming series of complaints about modern Tokyo.
-A recent article for the FCCJ paper: Edward Seidensticker: Seeking Sensuality in Tokyo after the Decline of the Shitamachi.
+A recent article for the FCCJ paper: Edward Seidensticker: Seeking Sensuality in Tokyo after the Decline of the Shitamachi.a bustle

 Junko walked decidedly slow, carrying one hand upraised in the other, with a prim but puffy long skirt and a slightly upturned line across her face.
 She speaks some English learned in New Zealand, precisely and politely.
 She lives with her parents and her grandmother.
 She works as a receptionist at the Foreign Correspondents' Club and she makes excellent pleasant conversation.
 She loves her job, she says, the first young person I've ever talked to working in the service industry who says such a thing without being ironic and immediately thereafter reaching for a beer/cigarette/cup of coffee and wishing they were making art instead.
 She enjoys helping people, she says, and the people here are like a family.
 It's a good environment, she observes enthusiastically.
 I nod, mystified.